raisinghanii/EvolvFit-Task/README.md

 ### For fastai code see fastai.ipynb where I've used Resent32.

 ### There is no specific accuracy, you can go through the notebook and see that in tensorflow models in most cases training accuracy is around 90% but validation accuracy is around 40% which means the model is overfitting due to small and bad data.
-Whereas in fastai model there was 70% accuracy on test set.
+Whereas in fastai model there was _70% accuracy_ on test set.

-### If you want a number then Accuracy : 70%.

 ### VGG16 was giving good results in Keras whereas Resent34 was used in fastai.